 with $\rho = \log_2 3 = 1.585\ldots$.
 Unfortunately, this result is far from the desired lower bound given by LBH in the particular case $q=j-1$, which asserts that

 where the right-hand side grows asymptotically as $j^{-(C+1)} \; 2^j$ up to a multiplicative constant.

-As long as LBH remains unsolved for this particular case, it only serves to specify the best lower bound we should expect to hold.
-However, it is so far unclear which value of $C$ should be considered.
+Although LBH remains unsettled for this particular case, it can be helpful to specify which lower bound we should expect to hold.
+Yet, it is unclear which value of $C$ should be considered.
 Figure \ref{fig:LBH_misses} shows that, for each $ 2 \leq j \leq 3 \cdot 10^4$, the inequality \eqref{eq:lower_bound_nj_lbh} is satisfied with $C=1$ whereas it is increasingly falsified when $C$ decreases below $0.9$, suggesting that it is sharp with $C \approx 1$.

 If we assume the $abc$ conjecture true, we obtain a lower bound which is much better than \eqref{eq:lower_bound_nj} and comes close to \eqref{eq:lower_bound_nj_lbh}.

 \begin{theorem} Assume that the $abc$ conjecture is true.
 Then, for every $\varepsilon > 0$, there exists a constant $K(\varepsilon) > 0$ such that